Forficula auricularia: Agricultural impact

 Forficula auricularia has been known to cause significant damage to crops, flowers, and fruit orchards when at high population levels.
 Some of the commercially valuable vegetables it feeds upon include cabbage, cauliflower, chard, celery, lettuce, potato, beet, and cucumber among others.
 Earwigs readily consume corn (maize) silk and can damage the crop.
 Among fruits, they have been found to damage apple and pear orchards.
-On apple trees specifically, Forficula auricularia feed on the fruits (primarily on parts where the fruit is already rotting or cracked) and contaminate the fruits with frass (powdery wood debris that is the result of insect foraging/ boring).
+On apple trees specifically, Forficula auricularia feed on the fruit (primarily on parts where the fruit is already rotting or cracked) and contaminate the fruit with frass (powdery wood debris that is the result of insect foraging/ boring).
 They damage young plum and peach trees in early spring when other food is scarce by devouring blossoms and leaves at night.
 They are often found wedged among petals of fresh cut carnations, roses, dahlia and zinnia.

 In addition to the agricultural problems caused, Forficula auricularia emit a foul odor and have a tendency to aggregate together in or near human dwellings.

 Human interaction

-Control of Forficula auricularia has been attempted using some of its natural enemies, including the parasitoid fly Bigonicheta spinipenni, the fungi Erynia forficulae and Metarhizium anisopliae, as well as many species of birds.
+Control of Forficula auricularia has been attempted using some of its natural enemies, including the parasitoid fly Bigonicheta spinipenni, the fungus Erynia forficulae and Metarhizium anisopliae, as well as many species of birds.
 Forficula auricularia are host to the nematode Mermis nigrescens which have the ability to manipulate their hosts to seek water.
-The tachinid flies Triarthria setipennis (Fallen) and Ocytata pallipes have been introduced in North America to control Forficula auricularia in the 1920s.
+The tachinid flies Triarthria setipennis (Fallen) and Ocytata pallipes were introduced in North America to control Forficula auricularia in the 1920s.